 ingredients for little lemon meringues

-- lemons | because we are using the zest, wash the lemons before using.
+- lemons | Fresh lemons are delicious in this recipe, but it's okay to use bottled if you need to.
+Because we are using the zest, wash the lemons before using.

-- butter | or substitute margarine for a dairy free option
+- butter | Room temperature butter, but you can also substitute margarine for a dairy free option.

-how to make little lemon meringues
+how to make little lemon meringues (lemon curd cookies)

-making the lemon curd
+making lemon curd

 - Gently roll the lemon along the counter, massaging it against the counter to help loosen the juice.
 Zest the lemon peel (just the yellow peel, not the white layer below) & squeeze the juice.
 Separate the eggs whites from the yolks and place the whites in a stand mixer.